 Third - What to look for on a web page to verify the new web design studio knows what they are doing to make sure your business is found on page 1-2 of the search results.
 It is actually easy to do - especially, once you know what to look for!

 Go to that Portfolio Website and open it up to the Home Page.
-Anywhere on the Home page that has just words - no linking - just right click your mouse and down near the bottom is "View Page Source".
-That will open a new tab on your computer with all the coding displayed.
+Anywhere on the Home page that has just words - no linking - just right click your mouse and a small window opens up.
+Down near the bottom is "View Page Source".
+That will open a new tab on your computer with all the coding displayed of that web page.

 Don't be intimidated - it's really easy at this point!
 Hold down the "Ctrl" Key and push the "F" key.
 That will open a tiny word search box for you to type in the word "Title".
 The first one or two are the most critical.
 They will be telling the search engines what the Title is for this domain page.
 Mine states: "Merchant Bottom Line | Website Design | Digital Marketing Agency" That is exactly what I do.